 Looking for more information about parrot diet?
 There’s a lot to learn!
 Head over to the parrot diet guide to get started.

-Please chime in if you can direct us to any scientific sources about the topic!
-Also feel free to comment if you just want to share your own thoughts about parrots and mushrooms.
+Please chime in if you can direct me to any scientific sources about the topic!
+Also, feel free to comment if you just want to share your own thoughts about parrots and mushrooms.